-From 1 July 2020 onwards, companies are exempt from capital gains tax arising from the disposal of participation held in a legal entity, provided that the conditions of Directive 2011/96/EU (Parent-Subsidiary Directive) are met (see below under iii).
+From 1 July 2020 onwards, companies are exempt from capital gains tax arising from the disposal of participation held in a legal entity, provided that the conditions of Directive 2011/96/EU (Parent-Subsidiary Directive) are met (see Section IX.iii).

 ii Corporate income tax rate

-The corporate income tax rate for public limited companies, limited liability companies, private capital companies, Greek branches of foreign corporations and, in general, any company that maintains double-entry accounting books, has been gradually reduced to 24 per cent (for fiscal years 2019 onwards) (Article 58, Paragraph 1 CIT).
+The corporate income tax rate for public limited companies, limited liability companies, private capital companies, Greek branches of foreign corporations and, in general, any company that maintains double-entry accounting books (apart from credit institutions where special tax rates apply), has been gradually reduced to 22 per cent (for fiscal years 2021 onwards) (Article 58, Paragraph 1 CIT).

 iii Taxation on dividends

-Dividends distributed to Greek legal entities or legal entities with a permanent establishment in Greece are also subject to withholding tax at a rate of 10 per cent, although an exemption under the conditions of Article 63 CIT may apply in the case of intra-group dividends.
-However, their income from dividends is added to their annual gross income and taxed as a profit at a rate of 29 per cent.
+Dividends distributed to Greek legal entities or legal entities with a permanent establishment in Greece are also subject to withholding tax at a rate of 5 per cent, although an exemption under the conditions of Article 63 CIT may apply in the case of intra-group dividends.
+However, their income from dividends is added to their annual gross income and taxed as a profit at a rate of 22 per cent (for fiscal years 2021 onwards).
 In such a case, the tax withheld is credited against the tax payable.